Equipment Safety · 2–5 min toolbox talk

 Key Hazards

-- Hand-arm vibration exposure
+- Hand-arm vibration and fatigue during operation

 2–3 Minute Talk Script